Full picture of CKI merge request testing

 file in the top directory of the kernel repository.
 The configuration option

 documentation contains the list of all supported variables with information on

 how to use them.

 This can be useful for faster testing of

-changes are required due to kernel or environment changes (see section above),
+changes are required due to kernel or environment changes, they should be

 Most common overrides include (but are not limited to):

 architectures: Limit which architectures the kernel is built and tested for.